AndrewAnnex/SpiceyPy/docs/insitu_sensing.rst

-If desired, the position can then be turned into a unit vector using spiceypy.vhat function (https://spiceypy.readthedocs.io/en/master/documentation.html# spiceypy.spiceypy.vhat) Putting it all together, we get:
+If desired, the position can then be turned into a unit vector using spiceypy.vhat function (https://spiceypy.readthedocs.io/en/master/documentation.html# spiceypy.vhat) Putting it all together, we get:

 ::